Academics for Black Survival and Wellness

 WELLS Healing and Research Assistant, University of Florida Undergraduate Student

-LaNya Lee is a rising third-year undergraduate student at the University of Florida majoring in psychology with a minor in sociology.
+LaNya Lee is a rising fourth-year undergraduate student at the University of Florida majoring in psychology with a minor in sociology.
 LaNya is a member of the WELLS Healing and Research Collective under the supervision of Dr. Della V. Mosley.
 Their current research interests include alternative options to prisons that lead to healing and wellness, the healing and wellness of QTPOC communities with a specific focus on Black queer/trans individuals, and fighting anti-Black racism.
 They aspire to utilize and hold a Black feminist framework to seek the healing and liberation of Black people and other marginalized communities.

 Mariah Emerson, MS (She/her)